Cisco-Talos/clamav-documentation/src/manual/Installing.md

 ### macOS

-Beginning with ClamAV 0.104, we offer a PKG installer for macOS.
+We offer a PKG installer for macOS.
 These are universal binaries built for Intel x86_64 and Apple M1 arm64 processors.

 To install, download the macOS `.pkg` installer.
 Double-click the installer and follow the directions.